-- A learning environment characterized by positive, supportive parent-child relationships
+- Positive, supportive parent-child relationships

 - An extra bedtime story

 - A preferred snack